Chijama/dispute_system/README.md

-This Application is a dispute system targeting Babcock University developed as a proof of concept
+This Application is a dispute and demerit system for Babcock University students developed as a proof of concept

 The libraries used in this projects are: